 Compression socks are exactly what they sound like: socks that compress your legs.
 Made from stretchy material such as cotton, wool, or synthetic fabrics, they are snug-fitting and designed to exert pressure onto the lower legs.
 Used for various conditions (such as preventing deep vein thrombosis or to promote healing after surgery), today we’ll talk about the best compression sock for varicose veins.

 Later on, we will focus on the four best compression socks to treat or prevent varicose veins.
-But first, we need to make sure that we understand what varicose veins are and how compression socks can help.

 What Are Varicose Veins?